 Would someone else have invented these techniques?
 Possibly, but what is abundantly clear is that the vision and endless curiosity of Jim Henson changed the shape of modern puppetry.

-Mary Robinette Kowal is the author of Shades of Milk and Honey, (Tor, 2010) and the 2011 Hugo Award-winning short story “For Want of a Nail.”
+Mary Robinette Kowal is the author of Shades of Milk and Honey, Glamour in Glass, Without a Summer, and the 2011 Hugo Award-winning short story “For Want of a Nail.”
+For all we know she is also Pat Rothfuss.
 Her short fiction appears in Clarkesworld, Cosmos and Asimov’s.
 Mary, a professional puppeteer, lives in Portland, OR.